Supporting Children, Youth and Adults facing Complex Illness, Uncertainty and Grief

 Elizabeth is a social worker with extensive experience supporting children, youth and adults facing complex illness, uncertainty and grief.
 She offers a range of psychosocial interventions to individuals and families following the diagnosis of a serious illness, into remission, at end of life and into bereavement.
-Elizabeth promotes self-determination, facilitates communication, highlights strengths, fosters coping strategies, provides resources and cultivates resiliency while providing psychoeducation and support for individuals, families and healthcare professionals facing complex emotions.
+Elizabeth promotes self-determination, facilitates communication, highlights strengths, fosters coping strategies, provides resources and cultivates resiliency while collaborating to support individuals, families, groups and healthcare professionals facing complex emotions.

 Highlighting Compassion and Communication